Francis Seymour-Conway, 3rd Marquess of Hertford: Political career

 Lord Yarmouth sat as a Member of Parliament (MP) for Orford in Suffolk (which town was situated within his Sudbourne estate) from 1797 to 1802, for Lisburn from 1802 to 1812, for Antrim from 1812 to 1818 and for Camelford from 1820 to 1822.
 While serving as Secretary of State for War and the Colonies he was Viscount Castlereagh's second in his 1809 duel with Foreign Secretary George Canning.
 In March 1812 he was sworn of the Privy Council and appointed Vice-Chamberlain of the Household under Spencer Perceval.
 He continued in the post after Lord Liverpool became Prime Minister in May 1812 after Perceval's assassination, but relinquished it in July of that year.
 The same year he was appointed Lord Warden of the Stannaries, a post he held until his death.
 He succeeded his father in the marquessate in 1822.
 The same year he was also made a Knight of the Garter and appointed Vice-Admiral of Suffolk, a post he retained until his death.

 Art collector

 Assisted by his wife's great fortune, Lord Hertford was a notable art collector, as were his son and illegitimate grandson.
 Much of his collection survives as the Wallace Collection in Hertford House, London, named after Sir Richard Wallace, 1st Baronet, the illegitimate son of the 4th Marquess.

 Cricket

-Seymour-Conway was an amateur cricketer who made two known appearances in first-class cricket matches in 1799.
-He was a member of the Marylebone Cricket Club (MCC).
+Seymour-Conway was an amateur cricketer who was a member of Marylebone Cricket Club (MCC).
+As Lord Yarmouth, he made three known appearances in historically important matches (Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.) between 1797 and 1799, evidently as a guest player.
+His first was for MCC against Montpelier at Aram's New Ground from 4 to 6 September 1797.
+He was out without scoring in both innings, and Montpelier won by six wickets.
+His other two matches were at Lord's Old Ground in August 1799 when he played, first, for England against Surrey, and then for Surrey against England in the return match.
+Surrey won the first match by 143 runs, and the second by an innings and 147 runs.

+In all, Yarmouth scored only four runs, never bowled, and held no catches.